Metals in Biology and Medicine

 1) Continuous assessment

-- Mandatory attendance of 2/3 of TP classes.
-All seminars.
+- Mandatory attendance of 2/3 of T and TP classes and to all seminars.
+(Frequência)

-- 2 theoretical tests, arithmetic average with a weighting of 40% (9.5 or higher in the average of the two frequencies).
+- 2 theoretical tests, arithmetic average with a weighting of 50% (9.5 or higher in the average of the two frequencies) (written exam).

 2) Final exam

-- Exam with the theoretical component, with a grade of 9.5 or higher; with a weighting of 50% in the final classification;
+- Exam with the theoretical component, with a grade of 9.5 or higher; with a weighting of 55% in the final classification (written exam);